Renater/SIPMediaDeploy/docs/sipmediadeploy-in-depth.md

 # SIPMediaDeploy in depth
-This document will aim to bring more information about the SIPMediaDeploy project .
+This document will aim to bring more information about the SIPMediaDeploy project.

 # Presentation